Facebook Pixel

 What if there aren’t enough campers to run a session?

-• Junior Day Camp
+• Day Camps Programs

 Our Junior Day Camps offer a fun-filled week of activities that encourage campers to connect with nature and each other, leaving them feeling self-confident and fulfilled.
 Campers will spend time outdoors every day exploring different activities by and on the water, making arts and crafts, playing games, exploring our Northcote Farm, trying out our climbing wall, and making the most of all of the wonderful amenities our campus has to offer!